usask-arg/skretrieval/docs/source/concepts/observation.md

 (_observation)=
 # Observations
-An observation in `usarm` is typically radiance measurements from one (or multiple) instruments viewing the atmosphere.
+An observation in `skretrieval` is typically radiance measurements from one (or multiple) instruments viewing the atmosphere.
 These can be real measurements from actual instruments, or simulated measurements.
 In the case of real measurements defining an observation is usually a matter of loading in the data and manipulating the format.
 In the case of simulated observations, it can involve specifying additional information about the exact simulation that is being performed.
-In all cases, an observation follows the base class interface {py:class}`skretrieval.usarm.observation.Observation`.
+In all cases, an observation follows the base class interface {py:class}`skretrieval.observation.Observation`.

 ## Core Radiance Format
-While `usarm` is flexible in allowing the user to define any format they wish for the observed radiances, several aspects of the retrieval depend on this format.
+While `skretrieval` is flexible in allowing the user to define any format they wish for the observed radiances, several aspects of the retrieval depend on this format.
 The forward model must produce radiances in the same format as the observations, and the measurement vector calculation has to be aware of the format the radiances are in.
-`usarm` defines a generic radiance format that (almost) all atmospheric measurements are able to fit under which we call the "Core Radiance Format".
+`skretrieval` defines a generic radiance format that (almost) all atmospheric measurements are able to fit under which we call the "Core Radiance Format".

 Briefly, this format is a `dict` of {py:class}`skretrieval.core.radianceformat.RadianceGridded` objects.
 A `RadianceGridded` object is basically just a 2-D array where the radiance has dimension (spectral, line of sight).